-Selena Gomez Files $10 Million Lawsuit against gaming company for stealing her likeness
+Selena Gomez Files $10 million lawsuit against gaming company for stealing her likeness

 Latest Weather Blog

-Selena Gomez Files $10 Million Lawsuit against gaming company for stealing her likeness
+Selena Gomez Files $10 million lawsuit against gaming company for stealing her likeness

 Actress and singer Selena Gomez has filed a $10 million lawsuit against the makers of a mobile game, claiming it uses her likeness, and those of other celebrities, without permission.